elentok/format-on-save.nvim/README.md

   that support formatting.
 - **ShellFormatter** - passes the current buffer via stdin to a shell program (like `prettierd` or `shfmt`) and replaces the buffer's contents with the result.
+  - For formatters that don't support stdin you can pass a `tempfile` field which can be either `"random"` (uses `vim.fn.tempname()`) or a function that returns a string to be used as the tempfile and then the plugin will write the buffer to this file, run the command on it (the "%" value will be expanded to the tempfile) and read it back and fill in the buffer).
 - **CustomFormatter** - passes the lines of the current buffer through a function that modifies them and then updates the contents.
 - **LazyFormatter** - a function that is called lazily every time we format the